maddevsio/vue-madboiler/README.md

 ![Preview](./public/preview.png)

-When starting a project in vue, I was constantly faced with the fact that I had to set up the store again and again, add the basic structure of styles, look for a package of icons, configure the linter properly, etc. This was quite time consuming.
+When starting a project in vue, I constantly faced the fact that I had to set up the store again and again, add the basic structure of styles, look for a package of icons, configure the linter properly, etc. This was quite time-consuming.
-What to say about the person who just started digging into it all!
-A week isn't even long enough to put it all together.
+And what if a person just starts digging into all this?!
+Even a week won't be enough to put it all together.

 Vue Mad Boiler can take the hassle out of it by giving you a ready-made, set-up project.